markwkiehl/particle_device_blueprint/README.md

 <!-- Tracker One, Tracker SOM, Boron, B Series SoM, Photon 2, P2, Argon, Photon, Electron, E Series, Core -->

 # 1. Prepare Your Hardware
-All Particle devices will require suitable power connection and either a cellular or WiFi connection. &nbsp; If your device has a built-in LED connected to GPIO D7 (Boron, Argon, Photon 2, Photon, Electron, Core) then nothing more is required. &nbsp; Devices without a built-in LED will be detected by the firmware and a virtual LED (Blynk widget) will be used instead. &nbsp;
+1. All Particle devices will require suitable power connection and either a cellular or WiFi connection. &nbsp;
+2. A virtual LED (Blynk widget) will be used for all hardware to push back data to Blynk and cause the LED widget to turn on or off.
+Particle devices with a built-in LED connected to GPIO D7 GPIO D7 (Boron, Argon, Photon 2, Photon, Electron, Core) will be detected by the firmware and this physical LED will be turned ON/OFF in addition to the LED widget.

 # 2. Get the Firmware and a Blynk AuthToken
-If you don't have a Blynk account, then create one. &nbsp; From the Blynk.Console, navigate to 'Templates' -> 'All Blueprints' -> 'Particle Device Blueprint'. &nbsp;
+1. If you don't have a Blynk account, then create one. &nbsp; From the Blynk.Console, navigate to 'Templates' -> 'All Blueprints' -> 'Particle Device Blueprint'. &nbsp;
-After selecting the blueprint, choose the option 'Activate New Device' to generate a Blynk AuthToken and to get the firmware code. &nbsp; Keep that AuthToken in a safe place. &nbsp;  Generating the AuthToken will also make available the firmware for your Particle hardware, and the AuthToken will be assigned within that code. &nbsp; Upload that firmware to your Particle hardware. &nbsp; This firmware should be used with only one device. &nbsp; You can add more devices by click the 'New Device' button on this page. &nbsp;
+2. After selecting the blueprint, choose the option 'Activate New Device' to generate a Blynk AuthToken and to get the firmware code. &nbsp; The AuthToken generated will be automatically inserted into the firmware.
+3. Upload that firmware to your Particle hardware. &nbsp; This firmware should be used with only one device. &nbsp; You can add more devices by click the 'New Device' button on this page. &nbsp;

-Upload the firmware code to your Particle hardware (device). &nbsp; The Particle device should be breathing cyan if it has the built-in RGB and is connected to the Particle cloud. &nbsp;
+4. The Particle device should be breathing cyan if it has the built-in RGB and is connected to the Particle cloud. &nbsp;

 # 3. Create Integration (Webhook) on the Particle Cloud
 We are going to create a Particle integration webhook running on the Particle cloud that will accept the data from the Particle.publish() function executing on the device, and transform it into a HTTPs GET that will post data to the Blynk cloud, updating the corresponding Blynk datastream values. &nbsp;

-Login to your [Particle Console](https://docs.particle.io/getting-started/console/console/) and click on the ‘[Integrations](https://console.particle.io/integrations)’ sidebar option. &nbsp; Click on the ‘NEW INTEGRATION’ shown on the page, and then select the ‘Webhook’ option.
+1. Login to your [Particle Console](https://docs.particle.io/getting-started/console/console/) and click on the ‘[Integrations](https://console.particle.io/integrations)’ sidebar option. &nbsp; Click on the ‘NEW INTEGRATION’ shown on the page, and then select the ‘Webhook’ option.

 ![alt text](https://github.com/markwkiehl/particle_device_blueprint/raw/626bbdfa3d42f9a1716117e9dbb36f4d7ad7d650/particle_device_blueprint%20(1).jpeg "New Integration")

 ![alt text](https://github.com/markwkiehl/particle_device_blueprint/raw/626bbdfa3d42f9a1716117e9dbb36f4d7ad7d650/particle_device_blueprint%20(2).jpeg "New Integration")

-Fill out the Webhook form as shown below. &nbsp; The ‘Event Name’ is what will be called later by your device firmware with the Particle.publish() function, so it is critical that it matches what is called in the firmware. &nbsp; The server address of ‘ny3.blynk.cloud’ for the ‘URL’ field should be replaced with the server address from [this list](https://docs.blynk.io/en/blynk.cloud/troubleshooting) that matches what you defined for your Blynk HTTP GET request. &nbsp; Change the ‘Request Type’ to ‘GET’, and then click on the ‘CREATE WEBHOOK’ button at the bottom of the form.
+2. Fill out the Webhook form as shown below. &nbsp; The ‘Event Name’ is what will be called later by your device firmware with the Particle.publish() function, so it is critical that it matches what is called in the firmware. &nbsp; The server address of ‘ny3.blynk.cloud’ for the ‘URL’ field should be replaced with the server address from [this list](https://docs.blynk.io/en/blynk.cloud/troubleshooting) that matches what you defined for your Blynk HTTP GET request. &nbsp; Change the ‘Request Type’ to ‘GET’, and then click on the ‘CREATE WEBHOOK’ button at the bottom of the form.

 ![alt text](https://github.com/markwkiehl/particle_device_blueprint/raw/c1409a9c9ea508fe0db27a512207736e520356f9/particle_device_blueprint%20(5).png "New Integration")

-The webhook is not complete yet. &nbsp; The query parameters need to be defined. &nbsp; Click on the ‘EDIT’ button at the top right of the screen. &nbsp;
+3. The webhook is not complete yet. &nbsp; The query parameters need to be defined. &nbsp; Click on the ‘EDIT’ button at the top right of the screen. &nbsp;

 ![alt text](https://github.com/markwkiehl/particle_device_blueprint/raw/e68aadfd6b90c7b41d69fd671cbedc7702aaac41/particle_device_blueprint%20(6).jpeg "New Integration")

-Click on the ‘Advanced Settings’ link at the bottom of the page and then under the ‘QUERY PARAMETERS’ section, choose the ‘Custom’ option. &nbsp; Build the query parameters as shown below, using the ‘+ ADD ROW’ button at the bottom to add a row for each query parameter. &nbsp;
+4. Click on the ‘Advanced Settings’ link at the bottom of the page and then under the ‘QUERY PARAMETERS’ section, choose the ‘Custom’ option. &nbsp; Build the query parameters as shown below, using the ‘+ ADD ROW’ button at the bottom to add a row for each query parameter. &nbsp;

 ![alt text](https://github.com/markwkiehl/particle_device_blueprint/raw/af1819f97783888221b6bd732f68b465688c6d71/particle_device_blueprint%20(7).png "New Integration")